-In our study, concept mapping was spontaneously introduced to the students as a consolidation phase in a 6th grade computer-supported biology lesson.
+In our study, concept mapping was spontaneously introduced to the students as a consolidation phase in a 6^{th} grade computer-supported biology lesson.
 In order to check the hypothesis that CM provides an appropriate knowledge test we correlated post-test knowledge scores and actual complexity (AC) of concept maps.
 To investigate the effect of CL we altered (i) intrinsic load with two differently difficulty subject matters and compared students' achievement.
-Therefore we designed a lesson about two differently difficulty subject matters overload (e.g. Baddeley 1992; Scharfenberg, Bogner, Klautke 2007) component (ii) we simplified the design by implementing specific pre-structures with pre-defined items (Nückles 2004) (Table 1).
+Therefore we designed a lesson about two differently difficulty subject matters.
+CM was introduced to the novice students as a consolidation phase.
+For a reduction of cognitive overload (e.g. Baddeley 1992; Scharfenberg, Bogner, Klautke 2007) component (ii) we simplified the design by implementing specific pre-structures with pre-defined items (Nückles 2004) (Table 1).
 None of the linking phrases were pre-defined.